BAJAJ BROKING

 What Occurs When Options Expire In-the-Money?

-For instance, if an ITM call option has a strike price of INR 1,400 and the stock closes at INR 1,550 on expiration day, the holder can exercise the option to buy the stock at INR 1,400 and either hold or sell it at the market price.
-If the option is not exercised, its intrinsic value is lost, resulting in a financial impact.
+For example, if an ITM call option has a strike price of ₹1,400 and the stock closes at ₹1,550 on the day the option expires, the holder can buy the shares at ₹1,400 and either keep it or sell it at the market price.
+If the option is not used, it loses its intrinsic value, which has a financial effect.

 When Should Investors Consider Using the ITM Call Option?